 “Yeah, well, don’t worry, honey; we all make mistakes.
 I know you didn’t mean it.”

 In the name of love, many families make it almost impossible for addicts to admit to their addictions, much less to quit.
-When loved ones are on a road to destruction, the most unloving action one can take is to smile and pretend all is well.
-The deceptive problem of codependency, which is when a person finds his or her worth in being a people-pleaser, is common for families dealing with addiction problems.
-Being a pleaser makes it difficult to perceive that actions that seem to come from pure motives are actually killing that person with kindness.
-Professional treatment aims to identify areas of codependency, making recovery possible as families learn to do the hard things to help their loved ones.
+When loved ones are on the road to destruction, the most unloving action one can take is to smile and pretend all is well.
+The deceptive problem of codependency, which is when a person finds his or her worth in being a people-pleaser, is typical for families dealing with addiction problems.
+Being a pleaser makes it difficult to perceive that actions that seem to come from pure motives are killing that person with kindness.
+Professional treatment aims to identify areas of codependency, making a recovery possible as families learn to do the hard things to help their loved ones.

-Common Mistakes Tough Love Families Make
+Common Mistakes Tough-Love Families Make

 Even though enabling families make it easy for a person to use and abuse, it is just as detrimental to go to the other extreme.
 The “tough love” mentality can help addicts become aware of their need for help, but when angry, fed-up loved ones go overboard with a tough love attitude, it can be at least as harmful as enabling can be.
 Criticizing, name-calling, and a deaf ear to the pleas of the addicted person communicate hopelessness at a time when hope is the family’s great ally.
 Family participation in treatment programs also allows overwrought, bitter individuals to take a step back and understand how their hurtful words only exacerbate the problem; it gives them a safe outlet to express their pain and frustration with a mediator present who can translate unarticulated affection.